 The study of philosophical, historical, and legal foundations of special education.
-The investigation of the progression of service delivery models from segregation to inclusive settings service delivery models from segregation to inclusive settings and the self-determination of persons with disabilities across the lifespan.
+The investigation of the progression of service delivery models from segregation to inclusive settings and the self-determination of persons with disabilities across the lifespan.

 SPE 505 3 INSTRUCTION OF DIVERSE LEARNERS